Nature’s Logic Information

 Nature’s Logic Animal Testing

-Animal testing for the purposes of testing dog food is a cruel and outdated practice and one which we hope will be severely reduced or eliminated.
+Invasive or laboratory-style testing of pet food is a cruel and outdated practice and one which we hope will be severely reduced or eliminated in the future.

 Nature’s Logic Recalls